waitinfuture/odps/intl.en-US/User Guide/Data upload and download/Tunnel commands.md

 # Tunnel commands {#concept_rkf_2wc_5db .concept}

-This article introduces you to the instructions for the use of Upload, Show, Resume and other Tunnel upload and download commands.
+This topic introduces you to the instructions for the use of Upload, Show, Resume and other Tunnel upload and download commands.

 ## Features {#section_hcs_btf_vdb .section}